 Department of Theology and Religion, Abbey House, Palace Green, Durham DH1 3RS England

-- 2017-2018 MA (research) in Theology and Religion (on study), Durham University, England.
-Thesis: ‘Relationship Between Transcendence and Well-being: A Theological and Psychological Analysis’
+- 2017-2018 MASTER OF ARTS BY RESEARCH in Theology and Religion, Durham University Thesis: ‘The Relationship Between Transcendence and Well-being: A Cognitive-theological Analysis’ (Degree award pending corrections).

-- 1998-2000 M Phil in Clinical Psychology, University of Dhaka, Bangladesh.
+- 1998-2000 M Phil in Clinical Psychology, University of Dhaka.

 Dissertation: ‘Impact of Psycho-education and Support Programme for

 Parents of Children with Intellectual Disabilities (ID)‘.
-Conferred
+Conferred.

-- 1996-1997 MSc in Clinical Psychology, University of Dhaka, Bangladesh.
+- 1996-1997 MSc in Clinical Psychology, University of Dhaka.
+Second Class.

-- 1992-1995 BSc (Honours) in Psychology, University of Dhaka, Bangladesh
+- 1992-1995 BSc (Honours) in Psychology, University of Dhaka.
+Second Class.

 • Excellent interpersonal and oral/written communication skills